prashanthvarma/graphiant-sdk-go/docs/V2AssistantGetConversationsPost200Response.md

 `func (o *V2AssistantGetConversationsPost200Response) HasConversationList() bool`

 HasConversationList returns a boolean if a field has been set.

-### GetEnableContextHistory

-`func (o *V2AssistantGetConversationsPost200Response) GetEnableContextHistory() bool`

-GetEnableContextHistory returns the EnableContextHistory field if non-nil, zero value otherwise.

-### GetEnableContextHistoryOk

-`func (o *V2AssistantGetConversationsPost200Response) GetEnableContextHistoryOk() (*bool, bool)`

-GetEnableContextHistoryOk returns a tuple with the EnableContextHistory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnableContextHistory

-`func (o *V2AssistantGetConversationsPost200Response) SetEnableContextHistory(v bool)`

-SetEnableContextHistory sets EnableContextHistory field to given value.

-### HasEnableContextHistory

-`func (o *V2AssistantGetConversationsPost200Response) HasEnableContextHistory() bool`

-HasEnableContextHistory returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)